The Complete Guide to College Acceptance & Admission Rates

 Once you’ve found your dream school, the question becomes: will I get in?
-It’s hard to predict accurately, but the college’s acceptance rate can give you an idea of your chances.
+It’s hard to predict accurately, but a college’s acceptance rate can give you an idea of your chances.

 This guide will cover everything you need to know about college acceptance and admission rates.
-We wrap things up by telling you how you can find your chances of being accepted into any college or university.
+And we wrap things up by telling you how you can find your chances of being accepted into any college or university.

-Acceptance rates are important in your college search process, but what exactly are they?
-Simply put, a school’s acceptance rate is the percentage of applicants who are admitted.
+Understanding acceptance rates is essential when planning for college applications, but what exactly are they?
+Simply put, a school’s acceptance rate is the percentage of admitted applicants compared to the total number of applicants in a given class or year.

 To calculate acceptance rates, you divide the number of accepted students by the total number of applicants.
 Here is the formula: